physionetchallenges/physionetchallenges.github.io/2020/index.md

 ## <a name="sponsors"></a> Sponsors
-This year's Challenge is generously co-sponsored by Google, MathWorks, and The Gordon and Betty Moore Foundation.
+This year's Challenge is generously co-sponsored by Google, MathWorks, and the Gordon and Betty Moore Foundation.

 ![Google Cloud](logo_google_cloud.png){:height="40px"}
 ![MathWorks](logo_mathworks.png){:height="40px"}&nbsp;&nbsp;&nbsp;